TURNING JUDAISM OUTWARDS

 Unsurprisingly, he shows us a positive angle on Korach, one of the villains of the bible, the antihero of this week’s parasha.

-He gave a talk in 1974 to a group of teenage girls.
-In it, he reflects on the Midrash that teaches that when Korach organized his demonstration against Moses, he arranged for all his fellow conspirators to be dressed identically.
-Last week’s portion ended with the mitzva of tzitzit where we are instructed to place a thread of blue in the white tzitzit fringes.
+20 years before he died, the Rebbe gave a talk to a group of teenage girls.
+He reflected on a Midrash that when Korach organized his demonstration against Moses, he arranged for all his fellow conspirators to be dressed identically.
+Last week’s parasha ended with the mitzva of tzitzit where we are instructed to place a thread of blue in the white tzitzit fringes.
+The Midrash links this to Korach.
 Korach dressed his two-hundred-and-fifty henchmen in garments made entirely of blue.

 When Moses replied that it did, Korach mocked this answer to the crowd.
 If a single thread of blue is enough for a whole garment, surely a garment entirely of blue does not need another blue thread!